The Most Difficult Player of All

 The apostle, Paul, also describes the daily result of this disagreement between our conscious and our subconscious mind.
 He says “For I know that in me (that is, in my flesh) nothing good dwells; for to will is present with me, but how to perform what is good I do not find.
 For the good that I will to do, I do not do; but the evil I will not to do, that I practice.”
 (Ref.
 Romans 7:18-19 - NKJV)

 Paul, goes on to explain further.
 “Now if I do what I will not to do, it is no longer I [the conscious man] who do it, but sin [the subconscious, still self-determined, man or woman] that dwells in me.
 I find then a law, that evil is present with me, the one who wills to do good.
 For I delight in the law of God according to the inward [conscious] man.
-But I see another law in my members [the subconscious man] warring against the law of my [conscious] mind, and bringing me into captivity to the law of sin which is in my members” [subconscious mind].
-[Brackets added] (Ref.
-Romans 7: 20-23 - NKJV)
+But I see another law in my members [the subconscious man] warring against the law of my [conscious] mind, and bringing me into captivity to the law of sin which is in my members” [my subconscious mind].
+(Ref.
+Romans 7: 20-23 - NKJV) [Brackets added]

-It’s no wonder that Paul would desperately cry out.
-In the place of us all he writes, “O wretched man that I am!
+It’s no wonder that Paul would desperately cry out for all the faithful in the face of this demoralizing dilimma.
+Thus, he writes, “O wretched man that I am!
 Who will deliver me from this body of death?”
 (Ref.
 Romans 7:24 - NKJV)

 The Carnal Condition

-What the apostle is describing here is what might be called, ”The Big In-Between.
-“It is a condition that the believer encounters after conversion but before he or she becomes connected to the character essence of the Living Christ through the metaphysical merger with the Living Christ.
+What the apostle is describing here is what might be called, “The Big In-Between.
+“It is a condition that the believer encounters after conversion but before he or she becomes connected to the character essence of the Living Christ through that Spirit-enabled metaphysical merger.

 In these more modern times, we have come to call this in-between condition the “Carnal State” or “Carnal Christianity.”
 The word “Carnal,” which has to do with humanity’s more base nature, is one of several terms which the Bible uses in connection with this time of the divided heart within the believer.

-Others terms involved with this in-between state include “the flesh” (which refers to the body of selfish appetites which drive this subconscious person), “the old man,” and the “carnal mind.”
-All of these biblical terms essentially refer to this ingrained subconscious person within each of us who stubbornly insists on remaining self-directed – even after our conscious person may have genuinely embraced Christ as our Savior and Life Guide.
+Other terms in the Bible associated with this in-between state of the believer include “the flesh” (which refers to the body of selfish appetites which drive this still subconsciously self-determined person), “the old man,” “the natural man,” and “the carnal mind.”
+All of these biblical terms essentially refer to this ingrained subconscious person who stubbornly insists on remaining self-directed – even after our conscious person may have genuinely embraced Christ as our Savior and Life Guide.
 (Ref.
 Galatians 5:16-24, 6:8 // Romans 6:6 // Ephesians 4: 20 – 22 // Romans 8:7)

 If I Dood It, I Dit a Spankin’

 In this mischievous little boy, the comic unwittingly captured the carnal nature of man perfectly.
 And, though he made it seem a humorous thing, in reality, when it comes to an intimate friendship with God – this subconscious rebellion is certainly no laughing matter.
-It is the absolute enemy of God’s every noble purpose and the sure poison of a friendship with Him.
+It is the absolute enemy of God’s every noble purpose for mankind and the sure poison to the divine friendship.

 It is this subconscious rebellion against God’s authority which causes believers and non-believers alike to choose the wrong path and make bad decisions, even when we know better in our higher consciousness.
 And, it often causes us to do so, even at the risk of serious consequences – just like Junior.

 And, this subconscious adversarial nature of ours is not only a stress to our relationship with God – always coming between us and pushing us apart.
 It is also a constant stress to the believer’s own peace of mind.
-Always, in this heart-divided state, the believer is torn by a split loyalty.
-Part of her very much wants to love and serve God, and yet, part of her is still always pulling toward self-determination.
+Always, in this state of the divided heart, the believer is torn by a split loyalty.
+Part of her (the conscious part) very much wants to love and serve God, and yet, part of her (that subconscious evil twin) is still always pulling toward self-determination.

-So, our Spiritual baptism into the character essence of Christ is first aimed at fixing this one intolerable reality in the human condition for the believer.
+So, our Spiritual baptism into the character essence of Christ is first aimed at fixing this one intolerable reality for the believer.
 Our metaphysical merger with the Living Christ is first about conquering this evil inner twin who opposes and would always defeat our conscious faith.